apache/apisix/docs/en/latest/admin-api.md

 | --------- | ----------------------------- | ------- |
 | subsystem | The subsystem of the Plugins. | http    |

 The plugin can be filtered on subsystem so that the ({plugin_name}) is searched in the subsystem passed through query params.
-Note that this query parameter is not available on `/apisix/admin/plugins/list`

 ### Example API usage: